 For testing if 3 or more variables have identical population means, our first option is a repeated measures ANOVA.
 This requires our data to meet some assumptions -like normally distributed variables.
 If such assumptions aren't met, then our second option is the Friedman test: a nonparametric alternative for a repeated-measures ANOVA.

-Strictly, the Friedman test can be used on metric or ordinal variables but ties may be an issue in the latter case.
+Strictly, the Friedman test can be used on quantitative or ordinal variables but ties may be an issue in the latter case.

 The Friedman Test - How Does it Work?